 Throughout the project planning process, we have actively collaborated with several key stakeholders and organizations to ensure that our proposed enhancements meet the most pressing needs and are integrated with broader community initiatives.
-These partners include but are not limited to:
+These partners include:

 Town of Easton and Talbot County Government for regulatory support and alignment with local development plans.